China will keep world peace, says Xi, despite concerns from others - ExBulletin

 By Yew Lun Tian

-BEIJING -President Xi Jinping on Monday vowed that China will always maintain world peace and international rules, amid concerns expressed by the United States and other countries over its growing assertiveness globally.
+BEIJING (Reuters) – President Xi Jinping on Monday vowed that China will always maintain world peace and international rules, amid concerns expressed by the United States and other countries over its growing assertiveness globally .

 The comments come after Taiwan this month said military tension with China was at its worst in more than 40 years, as the neighboring giant may try to take military force back to the autonomous island it claims like his.